-Know that the Monsey, Lakewood and Flatbush Jewish communities support all you are doing.
+Know that the Flatbush (Brooklyn, New York) Jewish community supports all you are doing.
 It is unbelievable how many people want to help.
 You have tapped into a groundswell of support that has been waiting to find a way in which to channel their pent up frustration with how Agunos are being treated.
 Kol Hakavod and may you go from strength to strength.

-We went to school together in Monsey, New York, lived together in Lakewood, New Jersey and are neighbors in the Jewish community of Flatbush (Brooklyn, New York).
-Some of our kids attend the same school as Nechama Esther’s children.
-We have always viewed Nechama Esther as a frum woman who conducts herself according to Orthodox Jewish law we all adhere to.
+We went to school together in the Yeshiva of Flatbush, Shulamith (Brooklyn, New York), Seminar Bais Yakov Chadash (Brooklyn, New York), Adelphai University (Long Island, New York), and are neighbors in the Jewish community of Flatbush.
+We have always viewed Aviva as a frum woman who conducts herself according to Orthodox Jewish law we all adhere to.

 We have sympathy for the terrible situation she is in.

 We can not understand why, since her marriage is over, she should not be granted a Get as expeditiously as possible in a Jewish Court of Law, a Beis Din, as this is what is expected by those who adhere to Orthodox Jewish law.
-If Nechama Esther is not given her Get, she is called, in Orthodox Jewish law, an Agunah (chained), which means she is forever chained until such time Nechama Esther is given a Get.
+If Aviva is not given her Get, she is called, in Orthodox Jewish law, an Agunah (chained), which means she is forever chained until such time Aviva is given a Get.

-In addition, by Nechama Esther not being given her Get, she is not allowed to move on with her life and have closure.
+In addition, by Aviva not being given her Get, she is not allowed to move on with her life and have closure.
 She can not date, or, if she so desires, remarry.
 It is cruel, inhumane, and against Orthodox Jewish law to withhold a Get.